utabss/Bot-Twitter-Auto-Tweet-Trending/README.md

 1.  **`bot_v1.1.py`**: The original bot with a complex `.txt` file parser (supporting multi-line formats with `text:`, `media:`, `hashtags:`).
 2.  **`bot_rss.py`**: An intelligent bot that monitors an RSS feed and automatically posts new articles, complete with images.
 3.  **`bot_txt.py`**: A simple bot that posts random content from a text file using a "one line, one tweet" format.
+4.  **`bot_tweet_image.py`**: An intelligent bot that posts random content from a .txt file, paired with an image from a separate .txt file.
+5.  **`scrape_action.py`**: An intelligent bot that can scrape image URLs/links from both Pixabay and Google to be used as tweet content.

 ---